jjandjean/jjandjean.github.io/index.md

 # July 17th, 2021
 # Backyard of 10825 Dryden Ave, Cupertino, CA 95014

 Hello!
-We got married April 26th, 2021 and we'd love to have you join our post-wedding celebration.
+We got legally married on April 26th, 2021 and we'd love to have you join us for a casual get-together.

 ### Schedule

-4:00 PM Cocktail hour
+4:00 PM Cocktail hour + photos

 5:00 PM Dinner

 ### Dress Code
-Casual — Think sundress, shirt and pants, comfy shoes, etc. Jackets, ties, and evening gowns not required.
+Casual.
+Jackets, ties, and evening gowns not required.
 You'll be outside on the grass most of the time.
 Bring an outer layer in case it gets a bit chilly.

+### Gifts
+No need to bring gifts!

+### Parking
+There should be plenty of street parking in the area.